vkinakh/galaxy-zoo-generation/README.md

+# Evaluation Metrics for Galaxy Image Generators
-# Galaxy Zoo generation using information-theoretic stochastic contrastive conditional GAN: InfoSCC-GAN
+## Galaxy Zoo generation using information-theoretic stochastic contrastive conditional GAN: InfoSCC-GAN

-This repo contains Pytorch implementation of the Galaxy Zoo generation using InfoSCC-GAN framework.
+This repo contains the code for the paper: "Evaluation Metrics for Galaxy Image Generators".
+Pytorch implementation of the Galaxy Zoo generation using InfoSCC-GAN framework.

 ## Installation
 ### Conda installation